WayEq/nanowallet/README.md

 **This can be used to check balances on the block chain.**

+Disclaimer: I cannot and do not guarantee that using this tool will not lose your money or compromise your privacy.
+By using this tool, you accept all responsibility for its use and behavior.

 Method 1 (From an extended public key):

 _See example file xpub-sample.txt_